Marrockx/McDizzys-Website-Project/README.md

 ## My First Web Project

-This was my project with web development using HTML, and legacy codes layout for CSS
+This was my first project (2017) built on web development using HTML, and legacy codes layout for CSS

 ### Jekyll Themes